Mesuva/concrete5-quick-start-guide-v9/managing-files/file-management.md

 ## Uploading and managing files

+Within the File Manager individual files can be clicked on to be viewed with detail, where they can be previewed, downloaded and deleted.
+The **Manage** drop down when viewing an individual file offers options to delete or swap a file with a new upload.

 ![](../.gitbook/assets/managingfiles.png)

-Within the File Manager individual files can be clicked on to present a context menu, where they can be previewed, downloaded and deleted.

 ## To upload new files